 Protecting your cannabis garden from birds

-There are enough ways to ensure that birds do not eat your entire garden.
+There are many ways to ensure that birds do not eat your entire garden.
 It is also true that birds also do good things for your garden.
-If they visit your grow garden, it can also be positive.
+If birds visit your grow garden, it can also be positive.
 How?
-Well, they like to eat insects, and insects can be a threat for your plants.
-So the more insects that are pelted by the birds, the less the chance that insects will attack your plants.
+Well, they like to eat insects, and insects can be a threat to your plants.
+So the more insects are eaten by the birds, the less the chance that insects will attack your plants.

 Protect your plants